parklab/SCAN2/README.md

-# scan-snv
+# SCAN2
-Somatic genotyper for SNV discovery in whole genome amplified single cells.
+Genotyper for _somatic_ SNV and indel discovery in PTA-amplified single cells.

+SCAN2 should not be used for genotyping germline mutations, as it excludes any mutation with any read support in matched bulk samples.

 # Installation
-SCAN-SNV is distributed as a conda package.
+SCAN2 is distributed as a conda package.
 Installation requires the conda package management tool and a Linux-flavored OS.

 **Operating systems tested**
 * GNU/Linux, kernel version 3.10.0, CentOS 7.
 Note that pre-compiled SHAPEIT2 binaries are only made available for Linux systems, although in principle other phasing algorithms can be used instead.
 * Ubuntu 16.04.4 LTS AWS instance.

-**NOTE** This installation process and demo have been successfully run on an Amazon Web Services Ubuntu 16.04.4 LTS instance.

 ## Installing miniconda
 ```